Infinite Systems of Competing Brownian Particles: The Gap Process: Stationary Distributions and Weak Convergence

 But $\Exp(\la') \preceq \Exp(\la'')$ is equivalent to $\la' \ge \la''$.
 Therefore, $\la^{(N_j)}_k \le \la^{(N_{j+1})}_k$, for $k = 1, \ldots, N_j-1$.
 In other words, for every $k$, the sequence $(\la^{(N_j)}_k)$ is nondecreasing.
 There exists a limit (possibly infinite)

 Assume that $\la_k < \infty$ for all $k = 1, 2, \ldots$ Then

-If some $\la_k = \infty$, then we can also write~\eqref{cand}, understanding that $\Exp(\infty) = \de_{0}$ is the Dirac point mass at zero.
+If $\la_k = \infty$ for some $k$, then we can also write~\eqref{cand}, understanding that $\Exp(\infty) = \de_{0}$ is the Dirac point mass at zero.
 This $\pi$ is a candidate for a stationary distribution.
-If the condition~\eqref{gapnice} is satisfied $\pi$-a.s., then it is a stationary distribution.
-Let us give a sufficient condition when~\eqref{gapnice} is satisfied or not satisfied $\pi$-a.s.
+If the condition~\eqref{gapnice} is satisfied $\pi$-a.s., then $\pi$ is, indeed, a stationary distribution.
+Let us give a sufficient condition for~\eqref{gapnice}.

 \begin{lemma} Consider a distribution $\pi$ as in~\eqref{cand}.
 Let $\La_n := \sum_{k=1}^n\la_k^{-1}$.

 (i) If $\sup_{n \ge 1}\la_n < \infty$, then $\pi$-a.s.~\eqref{gapnice} is satisfied.

 (ii) If $\sum_{n = 1}^{\infty}\la_n^{-2} < \infty$, then $\pi$-a.s.~\eqref{gapnice} is satisfied if and only if